OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

      [ 42.8  47.6  49.1  48.9  47.4  44.8  41.2  36.7  31.3  25. ]
      [ 48.4  53.1  54.7  54.5  53.
 50.4  46.8  42.3  36.9  30.6]]

-The arguments to ``transfer_2Darray`` are the starting row number, the starting field number, the ending row number, and the ending field number.
-If the end field is omitted, then all values to the end of the line are extracted.
+The arguments to ``transfer_2Darray`` are the *starting row*, *starting field*, *ending row*, and *ending field*.
+If the ending field is omitted, then all values to the end of the line are extracted.
 In that case, care must be taken to make sure that all lines have the same number of values.

 Note that if the delimiter is set to ``'columns'``, then the column number should be entered instead of the field number.
 Delimiters are discussed in the next section.